ahmsville/Magnetic_rotary_encoding/PICO DEV M3/readme.md

 ![ZVE00231 (2)](https://user-images.githubusercontent.com/44074914/236347603-74c1dc2a-cb5c-43a8-9ec1-ef19d36aa6cb.JPG)

-This breakout board allows you to use this Programmable IO (PIO) on the RP2040 chip on Pico dev m3 to individually control 3 stepper motors.
+This breakout board allows you to use this Programmable IO (PIO) on the RP2040 chip on the Pico dev m3 to individually control 3 stepper motors.
 This board can be used to control any 3-axis motion system, robot, or custom mechanism.

 ## BUILD INSTRUCTIONS
  - https://www.ahmsvillelabs.io/magnetic-rotary-encoderbuild/pico-dev-m3